bartoszmajsak/playground/service-entry-poc/README.md

 ### Deploy proxy app

-We will now deploy the simple app which will act as a proxy:
+We will now deploy the simple app (and service named `echo`) which will act as a proxy:

 ```sh
 kubectl apply -n $NS -f manifests/deployment.yaml